jon-jacky/home/commonplace.md

   Jean Brodie is terrible.
 And the writing is terrific.'"

   (I don't agree it is infantile to want to identify with good.
-  Also, there is a big difference between likable and good.)
+  Also, there is a big difference between likable and good.
+  But Choi and Spark are both worth reading.)

 28 Aug 2025  <a name="28-Aug-2025"></a>